alorence/django-modern-rpc/docs/config/backends.rst

 - ``marshaller_kwargs``: see :ref:`Marshaller configuration`
 - ``dump_kwargs``: passed to ``json.dumps``.
 See the
   `json.dumps() <https://docs.python.org/3/library/json.html#json.dumps>`_ documentation
-  for the list of valid keywords arguments.
+  for the list of valid keyword arguments.

 Note: By default, ``json.dumps`` encoder is overridden to use `DjangoJSONEncoder <https://docs.djangoproject.com/en/5.2/topics/serialization/#djangojsonencoder>`_